Improved Evidence Extraction and Metrics for Document Inconsistency Detection with LLMs: Metrics for Evidence Extraction

+We argue that EHR and EHRC are useful metrics since EH, while being slightly similar to ER, is a much stricter metric that requires the entire evidence set to be correctly identified.
+In contrast, ER is a more lenient metric that allows partial evidence extraction to be rewarded.
+For example, whenever the estimated evidence is a subset of the true evidence, we have $\text{EH}=0$ and $\text{ER}>0$.

-\paragraph{Remark.} We desire high EHR, EHRC, EPR, EPRC, ERR, ERRC, and a low AECR.
-Aside from EHR and EHRC, the rest are new metrics that we propose in this paper.
+\paragraph{Remark.} Aside from EHR and EHRC, the rest are new metrics that we introduce in this paper.
+We have the identities and bounds, connecting classification and evidence-extraction metrics, as follows:

-\paragraph{Research question.} \textit{Can we improve the EHR, EHRC, EPR, EPRC, ERR, and ERRC of direct prompting, while keeping the AECR low?} We show empirically that the answer is yes.
+We derive the first line in Appendix \ref{app:identities}.
+The second line follows from the fact that $\text{TPR}\leq0$.